koolgreg2009/group8csc207/README.md

 # About
 Our project is a platform that lists verified and healthy pets for adoption.
-The program will act as a pet adoption site in which users are able to scroll through pets that are up for adoption.
+The program will simulate as a pet adoption site in which users are able to scroll through pets that are up for adoption.
 Users looking to adopt are able to view all pets currently available for adoption.
 Each user will be prompted to make a profile with their unique identification on the webpage, which they have to sign in to view the listed pets.